joegreene/CS_121_Fall_2014/Weekly Work/Week 3/README.md

 This hosts the activities we worked on during the SI class on 9/10/14 and 9/12/14.

 ### Topics
-This week the second session (Wednesday from 4-5PM at the ULC) was introduced, so the topics are slightly different.
+This week the second session (Wednesday from 4-5PM at the ULC) was introduced, so the topic format is slightly different.
 The worksheet and solutions to the Week 3 worksheet are located in the "Resources" folder, using the same format as the previous weeks.

 #### Wednesday